Ckalia11/event-booking-system/README.md

 ## How to use
 - Clone this repoistory
-- Run `npm install' at the project's root directory
+- Run `npm install` at the project's root directory
 - Run `npm start` at the project's root directory